Want to know how the Korean concept of gibun is different from mood in English?

 What does gibun mean?

-Gibun (기분) is the mood or atmosphere of a person, group or place.
+Gibun (기분), sometimes written as kibun, is the mood or atmosphere of a person, group or place.

 At the heart of it, gibun determines interpersonal relationships and how to maintain harmony with others.

 Gibun is a relatively long-lasting emotional state.
 It’s different from gamjeong (감정 or emotions) since it’s not specific or strong, and not easily triggered by specific events.
 It’s more like background music that sets the mood of a café.

 For example, near the end of the year, Koreans get into a “year-end gibun (연말 기분)”.
 People are focused on maintaining old relationships instead of forming new ones.